laktek/ruby-for-fun-and-profit/ruby_for_fun_and_profit.markdown

 ### Adding Meat

-Now we have the barebone classes ready, next move on to add some meat.
-Lets see how to add a new task to the task list.
-All we have to do here is create a new task object and push it to the tasks array.
-We also pass the name of the task to be added, as a parameter.
+We have the barebone classes ready, now lets move on to add some meat.
+Lets see how are we going to add a new task to the task list.
+All we have to do here is create a new task object and then push it to the tasks array.
+We also have to pass the name of the task to be added, as a parameter.

   def add(name)
     task = Task.new(name)
     @tasks.push(task)
   end

-There are several notations to add an item to an array,
+Since we can add tasks to our task list, next there should be a way to display the added tasks.
+This is also very simple thing to do.
+All we have to do here is iterate through our tasks array and print each one of them on the screen.
+Further we are adding a condition to display a nice message when there are no tasks on the list.

+     def list
+        puts "Your Tasks:"
+        return "This Task List is empty" if @tasks.empty?

+        @tasks.each do |task|
+          puts "- #{task.name} [#{task.status}]"
+        end
+      end

+In this method we have used several ruby idioms.
+Remember we said a method in Ruby will always return a value?
+But if you did notice we didn't explicitly specified a return value for any of our previous methods.
+Thats because Ruby automatically return the value of the last line executed as the return value.
+However if you look carefully in the above method we have defined a return value.
+That is a conditional statement which will be executed if only the tasks are blank.
+So if the method come across an empty tasks array it will gracefully return from the method.

+Another spiffy option in Ruby syntax is the flexibility in placing the conditions(`if` clause).
+In most of the programming languages we define the condtional clause first and then the predicate.
+But in Ruby if you prefer you could define the conditional clause after the predicate.
+This could make the code really readable in some cases, as plain english.
+Read the line 3 of above `list` method.
+Can you understand what it means?
+It can be read as "Say(return) 'This Task List is empty' if task list is empty".

+Rather than using a tradional `for` loop for iteratiing through the tasks array, we have used a method called `each` which can be applied to any enumerable object (such as arrays, hashes). `each` method will execute a given code block for each iteration.
+It also passes the current item in array to the code block.
+We have defined the code block to be executed inside keyword `do..end`(alternatively, a code block can be defined insdie curly braces - {})

+### DIY challenge

+I think we covered mouthful of Ruby for the day.
+So it's time to call it a day and go for a walk :) However we are not yet done with our app endeavor.
+We will be revisiting it in the next issue, with bunch of other cool stuff.
+So stay tuned!

+Oh! wait why should you wait till the next tutorial?
+You could try to build the rest of the features yourself.
+I know you are a big hacker at heart!
+Here are some enhancements you could try by your own.
+* Ability to set the status of a task
+* Option of setting the deadline of a task
+* Removing an added task
+* Editing a task.

+Below I have specified some handy ebooks you could refer, also there are lots of other Ruby resources online.
+Google is your friend ;) If you have any questions, suggestions, or critics please feel free to contact me via lakshan [at] web2media [dot] net

 ## Free Resources